Association for University

 Chapman University

-Dr. Sfeir is the Director of the A. Gary Anderson Center for Economic Research and Professor of Economics at Chapman University.
-He served for 18 years as Associate Provost and then as Vice Chancellor.
+Raymond is the director of the A. Gary Anderson Center for Economic Research and Professor of Economics at Chapman University.
+He served 18 years as associate provost and then as vice chancellor.
 Dr. Sfeir teaches microeconomics, statistics and forecasting.
 His research interests include operations research, capital asset pricing models and applied economics.
 Sfeir produces the California, Orange County and Inland Empire forecasts.
 Dr. Sfeir has a PhD in economics from the University of California, Santa Barbara.
 Full bio.